svelascodimate/autonomous_driving/README.md

 - `nbs/modeling_nb.ipynb`: This notebook is dedicated to executing the topic modeling process.

-- `nbs/svd.kmeans.ipynb`: This python file is dedicated to executing the topic modeling on bug issues extracted form github repositories of Eclipse Fundation and Common Vehicle Interface Initiative.
-The clusterization process uses kmeans with a td-idf respresentation of documents.
+- `nbs/svd_bug_extractor.py`: This python file is dedicated to extract SDV bugs exclusively from Eclipse Foundation.
+It also includes two clusterings modules: 1) by bug tittle 2) by bug description.
+However we use only the extracted dataset for the manual analysis.

 Visualizations are hosted in colab:
 [notebook](https://colab.research.google.com/drive/1NUnCK-vBq_YaB8O_d5Y-iBv4tLkkhySw?usp=sharing)